gazebosim/gz-sim/tutorials/levels.md

 The name of the add performer service is `/world/<world_name>/level/set_performer`.
 Make sure to replace `<world_name>` with the name of simulated world.
-The service request is an ignition:msgs::Performer message, and the response is an ignition::msgs::Boolean message.
-The repsonse is true when the peformer was successfuly added.
+The service request is an ignition:msgs::StringMsg message, and the response is an ignition::msgs::Boolean message.
+The response is true when the peformer was successfuly added.

 #### Example